-Hiding the Actual Math
+Trick #2: Hiding the Actual Math

 Gartner’s analytical products are unusual in that they use text to explain the research rather than graphics or numerical tables.
-Gartner tends to avoid using numerical tables—which would allow the user to see what Gartner is writing about in a comparative manner—and the raw data is rarely provided to the reader (something which will be covered in Chapter 4: “Comparing Gartner to Consumer Reports, the RAND Corporation, and Academic Research.”)
+Gartner tends to avoid using numerical tables—which would allow the user to see what Gartner is writing about comparatively—and the raw data is rarely provided to the reader (something which will be covered in Chapter 4: “Comparing Gartner to Consumer Reports, the RAND Corporation, and Academic Research.”)
 For instance, Gartner will say how a vendor performed in some survey area, but not declare how other vendors performed in that same survey area.
-This methodology is somewhat unique in this type of comparative research; in academic research or with Consumer Reports, tables are quite commonly used to compare all the data points— a generally-accepted practice that Gartner declines to follow.
+This methodology is somewhat unique in this type of comparative research; in academic research or with Consumer Reports, tables are commonly used to compare all the data points— a generally-accepted practice that Gartner declines to follow.
 Gartner clearly prevents direct comparisons that normal publication guidelines for research would allow.
 And no wonder, as it is not in Gartner’s best interests to declare its findings in black and white because those companies that it rates are also its customers.
 Therefore, Gartner’s research feels more like a liberal arts paper than a research paper, as everything is interpreted for the reader rather than presented to the reader.
 As a consequence of verbose prose and the lack of anchoring comparative graphics, it is quite easy to get lost in a lengthy Gartner report, and it is quite natural for the reader to go back to the single comparison that is offered in the reports (for instance the Magic Quadrant graphic).

-Gartner’s Political Sensitivity
+Trick #3: Gartner’s Political Sensitivity

-Gartner’s Lack of Transparency
+Trick #4: Gartner’s Lack of Transparency

-Gartner’s Varying Degrees of Disclosure
+Trick #5: Gartner’s Varying Degrees of Disclosure

 At other research entities, a standard of disclosure is applied for all research publications.
 Gartner’s varying degrees of disclosure, which depend upon political considerations, would not be allowed at these other entities.